-See the Guide for Doctoral Students to learn more about how to find, request, and use research.
+See the Teach Yourself! section to learn more about how to find, request, and use research.

 What are the library hours during DAOM modules?

 In addition to general library hours, the library will be open from 7:30AM - 7:30PM on Fridays during doctoral weekends.

 I live out of state.
 Can you mail me a book?

 Yes.
 Unless the next module is a week or less away, the library will mail books directly to doctoral students.
 Doctoral students need to contact library staff directly in order to request books be shipped to them.

 Except for class reserve materials and items that have a waiting list, doctoral students may keep borrowed materials, including both books and media, for four weeks or until the first day of the next monthly campus visit.

 You may renew a borrowed item twice.
 To renew an item, the doctoral student may either:

 - Renew online using their library card.

 - Bring the book to the library to renew it in person.